 Analysis by Singapore Company Registration specialist Rikvin reveals that there are several factors contributing to the popularity of retail start-ups like Zalora.
 “Firstly, they provide customers with a wide array of choices, from high-end to mass-fashion.
-Also, operating from a 8,000 sq ft warehouse on Ubi Road means doing away with physical stores or sales staff, ensuring low operating costs.
-Secondly, the absence of or low delivery costs incentivizes the buyer to click ‘add to cart’ and speeds the gratification process,” said Mr. Satish Bakhda, General Manager and Head of Rikvin’s Operations.
+Also, operating from an 8,000 sq ft warehouse on Ubi Road means doing away with physical stores or sales staff, ensuring low operating costs.
+Secondly, the absence of or low delivery costs incentivizes the buyer to click ‘add to cart’ and speeds the gratification process,” said Mr. Satish Bakhda, Head of Rikvin’s Operations.

 “Rising popularity of online shopping, high internet penetration, and lack of big established players regionally may give Zalora the first-movers’ advantage.
-Furthermore, by being headquartered here, it can also enjoy favorable regional headquarter tax rates which.
+Furthermore, by being headquartered here, it can also enjoy favorable regional headquarter tax rates.
 Zalora’s popularity could also send in other contenders to cut a slice of the regional fashion pie,” added Mr. Bakhda.

 “As the online fashion business expands in the region, we anticipate that local job creation and the increasing demand for warehousing space will follow suit,” concluded Mr. Bakhda.